 European Parliament Elections

 The last election of Danish members to the European Parliament was held on Sunday, 25 May 2014.
-On the same day, a referendum was held.

 Who Can Vote?